 The homeowner can be a valuable assistant to the green appraiser, providing specific relevant third party documentation in preparation for the green appraisal.
 Such documentation should include: energy star, or other national recognized green certifications, numerical HERS rating score, HES, all types of green renovations/ specific energy upgrades, documentation such as: added insulation, geothermal information, solar panels, and all types of water conservation fixtures/devices which are now becoming a relevant addition to the green appraisal.
 All of these verifying documents need to be included in the green mortgage underwriting documentation package.
 Department of Energy (DOE), Berkley lab and Sun shot performed a multi state study of homes with photo voltaic solar panels installed.
 The added value of solar panels is becoming increasingly important with home buyers now paying a green premium for these homes across the nation.
 The added green appraisal value is $4.00 watt or $15,000 for an average size system of 3.6KW solar system.
 The market depreciates the value of the PV system in the first 10 years exceeding the rate of straight line depreciation over the use full life of the system.
 Net cost estimates may now be the best analysis for market premiums.
 Which are based on government and utility incentives.
 In the fourth quarter of 2016 the solar panel market has shifted from third party leasing towards customer ownership.

-Leasing has fallen to forty seven percent of all new installed residential solar panels.
-Solar City which dominates the residential solar panel market with a 25% market share.
-Saw a shift in consumer ownership to 28% of all solar panel instillation’s.
+Leasing has fallen to forty seven percent of all new installed residential solar.
 Third party solar panel leasing provided the initial temporary financing mechanism to offer solar panel instillation’s.
 Green appraisers can assemble all of this green underwriting documentation which can be used in conjunction with the green appraisal energy addendum form.
 Additional documentation can include the PV values spreadsheet will provide consistent green appraisals for green communities homes that have photo voltaic instillation. (solar panels) and wind turbines!
 Documenting these green features can now monetized and add additional value to your green appraisal!

 As solar photo voltaic systems are now becoming an increasing popular green feature in green certified homes.
 Green appraisers have three different green appraisal methods to document the added value of solar panels.
 The first green appraisal method is using paired sales.
 Finding a comparable photo voltaic system on a similar property.
 The second method is the cost approach.
 Replacement cost of the entire solar system minus depreciation costs.
 The third method is estimating the value of the energy savings from the solar system.
 This can be accomplished by using the PV values excel spreadsheet for green appraisers nationwide to enter the zip code of the individual green communities home, solar system size in number of watts, the de-rate factor which takes into account the shading, tracking, tilt, azimuth along with several other factors, the spread sheet returns the value of the PV system located anywhere in the United States.
 It is interesting to note the rapidly fallen value of producing a solar watt has fallen from $4.00 a watt to soon under .50 cents a watt over the last several years!
 With president Trumps surprise election, there is now an import tax levied onto all foreign solar panels which will effect the cost and dynamics of the solar panel market!